Britain's best autumn pub walks

 Take a walk through the historic Burnham Beeches National Nature Reserve – one of the best examples of ancient woodland in Britain.

 Grizedale Forest, Cumbria

-Find magical sculptures among the trees on this eight-walk through hilly Lake District forest.
-The Eagles Head offers hungry walkers a chance to refuel before continuing not he trail.
-Route and map.
+Find these magical sculptures among the trees on this eight-walk through the hilly Lake District forest.
+The Eagles Head offers hungry walkers a chance to refuel before continuing on the trail.

 Church Stretton, Shropshire

 6.2 miles/10km | 4 hours | moderate-challenging